-At Microsoft Ignite (November 21), Microsoft started to introduce the new features of SQL Server 2022.
+At Microsoft Ignite (November 21), Microsoft started introducing the new features of SQL Server 2022.
 If you want to have a watch (13 minutes), then here is Bob Ward demonstrating some of the new features:

-With the latest version you can failover from your on-premises SQL Server 2022 to an Azure SQL DB Managed Instance and back the other way.
-The Azure SQL Managed Instance can also act as a read-only copy for reporting workloads which is fully synchronised with the SQL Server 2022 on-premises version.
+With the latest version, you can failover from your on-premises SQL Server 2022 to an Azure SQL DB Managed Instance and back the other way.
+The Azure SQL Managed Instance can also act as a read-only copy for reporting workloads fully synchronised with the SQL Server 2022 on-premises version.

 Azure Synapse Integration

-The new integration between SQL Server and Azure Synapse will help avoid big ETL jobs and will also mean that it will be easier for organisations to use live data in Azure Synapse.
+The new integration between SQL Server and Azure Synapse will help avoid big ETL jobs and make it easier for organisations to use live data in Azure Synapse.

 New Blockchain technology to create an immutable track record of data modifications.
-This protects data from tampering, which is useful for certain situations and use cases.
+This protects data from tampering, which is helpful for specific situations and uses cases.

 Built-in Query Intelligence

-This feature enables SQL Server to build parameter-sensitive plans that cache multiple plans per stored procedure.
-There have also been some new features added to Query Store – which is enabled by default in SQL Server 2022 for all new databases.
+This feature enables SQL Server to build parameter-sensitive plans that cache multiple programs per stored procedure.
+Some new features have also been added to Query Store – which is enabled by default in SQL Server 2022 for all new databases.

-It may also benefit you to know that on the 27th July 2022, extended support will end for SQL Server version 2012.
+It may also benefit you to know that on July 27 2022, extended support will end for SQL Server version 2012.
 Is this a version you are using, or any prior?

-If you have any questions on SQL Server 2022 or upgrading to the later versions of SQL Server then please feel free to get in touch and we will be very happy to assist.
+If you have any questions on SQL Server 2022 or issues upgrading to the later versions of SQL Server, please feel free to get in touch; we will be delighted to assist.

-Digital Samurai are a team of data and SQL experts that have that have experienced every version through the years – yes, all the way back to SQL Server 6.0!
-We also have a wealth of experience in upgrades and migrations and are always on hand to help.
+Digital Samurai are a team of data and SQL experts that have experienced every version through the years – yes, back to SQL Server 6.0!
+We also have a wealth of experience in upgrades and migrations and are always available to help.